tpbrisco/cfopscon/README.md

 - Implement authentication for access to the system; Should support "fake_auth" (~~local CSV?~~), ~~UAA auth~~, and maybe 3rd-party OAuth2 endpoints.
+- reauthentication timeouts need to occur for oauth/google - verify in auth/module
+- add the ability to run existing bosh tasks
+- ~~from bosh_tasks - remove data-results column (that's in the main table)~~
 - user activity tracking - log who-did-what
 - ~~cancel tasks~~
 - remove passwords from INI file